igor725/cserver/README.md

 ## Notes
 * Use this software carefully!
 The server **may** have many security holes.
-* It is strongly recommended to recompile **all plugins** every time you update the server, because the final version of API not yet been formed.
-It means your server may not work properly.
+* At this point, it is strongly recommended to recompile **all plugins** every time you update the server, otherwise your server may crash due to API incompatibility.
 * My main OS is Windows 10, this means the Linux thing are not well tested.
 * By default the server doesn't have any useful chat commands, build the [cs-base](https://github.com/igor725/cs-base) plugin for an expanded command set.
 * Here is the [example plugin](https://github.com/igor725/cs-test) for this server software.
 * Your directory should have the following structure in order to compile plugins:
 ```
-	[root_folder]/cserver - Main server repository
+	[root_folder]/cserver - This repository
 	[root_folder]/cs-lua - Lua scripting plugin
 	[root_folder]/cs-base - Base server functionality
 	[root_folder]/cs-survival - Survival plugin